 Do I need to garage my Ferrari to get insurance?

 Most insurers covering exotic vehicles require them to be garaged overnight in a secure, locked facility.
-This is often a condition of the policy rather than optional.
+This is typically a condition of the policy rather than optional.
 Street parking may result in declined cover or significantly higher premiums.

-Does Ferrari Club Australian membership affect insurance?
+Does Ferrari Club membership affect my insurance?

 Are Ferrari parts expensive in Australia?

-Can young drivers insure a Ferrari?
+Can young drivers insure a Ferrari in Australia?

 What about track day cover for my Ferrari?

 Disclaimer: The information on this page is for general informational purposes only and does not constitute financial advice.
 While we strive for accuracy, insurance products, pricing, and terms change regularly.
 Always verify details directly with the insurer before making any decisions.
 If you need personalised advice, consider consulting a licensed financial adviser.
-For more information, visit the Financial Markets Authority (FMA).
+For more information, visit MoneySmart (ASIC).
+Disputes can be referred to AFCA.

 Compare Ferrari Insurance Estimates Now